Alvin Rosco Stancil

 Alvin and Harvey were invited back over Christmas.
 They took George along.

 The three of them traveled all the way by bicycles to Warsaw, N.C.
 This was about 50 miles.
-They were met by Will Mercer, Mr. Kennedy's step-son and driven the rest of the way in his buggy.
+They were met by Will Mercer, Mr. Kennedy's step-son, and driven the rest of the way in his buggy.

 After a courtship, George married Eva.
 They lived in Johnston County for a year, then moved to Duplin County and finally back to Johnston County.
-They brought a 12-year-old Negro boy back with them, Ashley Johnson.
+They brought a 12-year-old boy back with them, Ashley Johnson.
 George needed a farm hand.
 George and Alvin bought a farm, the Haywood Hales' Place together.
-Alvin, George, Eva, Effie, Emmette and Ashley moved in about 1904.
+Alvin, George, Eva, Effie, Emmette, and Ashley moved in about 1904.
 This farm was large enough for Alvin and George and one tenant.

-Years earlier, Alvin had taken an orphan Negro boy, Jim Batey, to his parents' home.
+Years earlier, Alvin had taken an orphan boy, Jim Batey, to his parents' home.
 Now that Alvin was living with George and Eva, he brought Jim over to help work.
 The two extra hands were important in a day when so much manual labor was necessary.

 Before the farm could be divided, George and Eva moved to Duplin County.
 George sold his interest in the farm to Alvin.
 Ashley stayed in Johnston County.

 Alvin opened a watch repair shop in Kenly.
-His life long mechanical gifts were a great asset.
+His lifelong mechanical gifts were a great asset.
 Alvin was a self-taught watch repairman and jeweler.
 He used a large magnifying glass and a set of fine jeweler's tools.

 Alvin went with many girls, but true love eluded him until he met Fannie Columbia Pittman at one of the community vocal reunions held at her church, Branch Chapel Free Will Baptist Church.
-Fannie, who grew up in Selma, was the daughter of William Monroe Pittman and Mary E. 'Molly' Avera Pittman.
+Fannie, who grew up in Selma, was the daughter of William Monroe Pittman and Mary E. "Molly" Avera Pittman.
 Fannie was born June 26, 1876.

 Alvin and Fannie were married on Dec.
 25, 1904, according to The Johnston County, North Carolina Marriage Registry.
 A.R.
 Stancill was 27 and Fannie Pittman was 28.
 Justice of the Peace J. H. Parker of Selma, N.C., married them.
 Witnesses included John Archer Stancil and U.N.
 Eason.

 John Thomas gave Alvin some of the original Henry Sasser Homestead.
 This land was inherited through Delaney.
-Alvin built a house, barn and purchased a large farm bell used to call him to dinner and to sound a fire alert.
+Alvin built a house, barn, and purchased a large farm bell used to call him to dinner and to sound a fire alert.

-Alvin and wife Fannie attended Holly Springs Free Will Baptist Church and joined in community activities.
+In July of 1906, Alvin's youngest brother Tommy and Fannie's sister Mamie married.
+Alvin and his wife Fannie attended Holly Springs Free Will Baptist Church and joined in community activities.
 Alvin and Fannie looked forward to becoming parents.
-Through the years sadness was mixed with happiness.
-Five of their seven children died at birth.
-Burials were in the Stancil Graveyard.
+Through the years, sadness was mixed with happiness.
+Five of their seven children died at birth, with burials in the Stancil Graveyard.
 They rejoiced in the safe arrival of Beulah Lindoph on July 5, 1910.
 Grandma Delaney delivered her.
-Beulah had brown eyes and jet black curly hair, a real beauty.
+Beulah had brown eyes and jet-black curly hair, a real beauty.

 Alvin and Fannie were among the first in the neighborhood to have a telephone, rented by the month.
 The Phone Company ran the original line, then it was up to the subscribers to keep the line in good repair.
 Brothers Harvey and John Archer also had phones.

-During this time washing clothes was done in the back yard over a hot fire.
+During this time, washing clothes was done in the backyard over a hot fire.
 A large iron pot was placed on a fire and filled with water.
 Clothes were boiled and stirred with paddles to clean them.
 They were rinsed in another pot of clean water and wrung out by hand.
 Clothes were hung on lines or fences.

+Frank was an accomplished carpenter.
+Alvin hired him to build a house on the 70-acre farm inherited from his father.
+Frank was also a blacksmith, maintaining a blacksmith shop on Alvin's farm.
 Alvin hired Frank Reeves to build a rental house for Manley Creech, son-in-law of his brother Henry.
 It was named The Manley House because it was built for Manley and his wife Lillian.

 Fannie was buried in the Stancil Graveyard.
-These words were chosen for her marker,
+These words were chosen for her marker:

 A tender mother and a faithful friend

-Alvin arrange for Beulah and Vernard to live with one of his trusted tenants, Roscoe Pope.
+Alvin arranged for Beulah and Vernard to live with one of his trusted tenants, Roscoe Pope.
 He lived in the Manley House with his wife Kersey and three children: Nathaniel, 7, Luby, 6, and Mamie, 3.
 Alvin began looking beyond sorrow toward a future with Beulah and Vernard.

 Alvin closed his store after Fannie died.
 He sold out the remaining merchandise.
 After a time, Roscoe Pope rented the store and it reopened.
 Business wasn't good and it closed again.